Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 	- Do the same for the remaining proportion field.
 		- Again, read the expression aloud if you don’t understand it!

----

-### Finding the low education/low-income areas

-11. **Now that you’ve reclassified the proportions into classes 1, 2, 3 or 4 it’s time to find the low education & low-income areas in Helsinki metropolitan region.**
+4. **Now that you’ve reclassified the proportions into classes 1, 2, 3 or 4 it’s time to find the low education & low-income areas in Helsinki metropolitan region.**

 	- Select the grid squares that have been given the classification 4 in both of the reclassified fields